makyo/writing/work/getting-lost/outline.md

     * CR struggles with funding
     * RJ gets Lost
         * One more night of rehearsal, happens toward end of night
-            * Removing him via safety mechanism of lifting hand from cradle doesn't help
+            * Removing em via safety mechanism of lifting hand from cradle doesn't help
             * Slow transition, almost doesn't notice, winds up in sound booth of HS
-        * realm like hs, but empty, although he can hear occasional whispers from outside, just as one inside could feel a touch and pull back
+        * realm like hs, but empty, although ey can hear occasional whispers from outside, just as one inside could feel a touch and pull back
     * CR searches into transmission of getting lost
 * Act 2
     * RJ explores, discovers secret
-        * those in control steering net All-Thing through software
+        * those in control steering net Direct Democracy Representative (All Thing) through software, fight between Western Federation and Russian Bloc.
         * easter eggs planted to steer votes
     * CR brought onto the case
         * Pressure against investigation